rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

 In this section, we run a command to register the Linux worker node to the cluster.

 After the initial provisioning of your cluster, your cluster only has a single Linux host.
-Next, we add another Linux `worker` host, which will be used to support the _Rancher cluster agent_, _Metrics server_, _DNS_ and _Ingress_ for your cluster.
+Add another Linux `worker` host to support the _Rancher cluster agent_, _Metrics server_, _DNS_ and _Ingress_ for your cluster.

 1. After cluster creation, navigate to the **Registration** tab.
 1. In **Step 1** under the **Node Role** section, select **Worker**.